ILLIXR/ILLIXR/docs/docs/plugin_README/README_boba_hand_input.md

 bindings.
 The Quest manifest already declares hand tracking and the OpenXR interface already enables `XR_EXT_hand_interaction` when available.

+For bare hands, the sampler also calls the existing `XR_EXT_hand_tracking` routine at that display time.
+Each hand must have an active joint tracker and a valid, tracked wrist.
+Aim/grip actions alone can retain predicted poses after tracking is lost.
+An absent hand therefore produces neutral input even if its actions still appear active, releasing only its own grab.
+Failed or unavailable joint tracking also produces neutral hand input.
+The pose thread and Boba frame sampler use separate output snapshots; Boba never reads an older cached hand.

 The [companion runtime](https://github.com/ILLIXR/Boba-ILLIXR/tree/hand-interaction)
 adds a floating **Game Select** button at the lower-right of the view.
 Aim and pinch opens a panel with Rope, Sloth, and Close buttons.